Wall push-ups are a great bodyweight exercise that can help strengthen your chest, shoulders, and triceps.

 - They’re a great way to build strength and improve your athletic performance in other activities.

-- Incline wall push-ups are also considered a compound exercise because they require multiple muscle groups to be worked simultaneously.
+- Wall push-ups are also considered a compound exercise because they train multiple muscle groups simultaneously.

 - One benefit is that they can also strengthen the cardiovascular system by making your heart work harder.

 - You don’t need any special equipment to practice the push-ups workout.
-All you need is the right technique and some willpower
+All you require is the right technique and some willpower.

 Overall, wall push-ups are a simple and effective way to strengthen your upper body and improve your overall fitness level.

-Wall push-ups primarily work the chest muscles (pectoralis major and minor), as well as the triceps and the front of the shoulders (anterior deltoids).
+Wall push-ups primarily work the chest muscles (pectoralis major and minor), the triceps and the front of the shoulders (anterior deltoids).

 They also engage the core muscles, back muscles, serratus anterior as they help to stabilize the body during the exercise.